PGCert Provision for Children with Developmental Disorders

 We offer students a vibrant intellectual and academic experience.
 Not only will you benefit from weekly research-led teaching, but you’ll have the chance to attend seminars with leading academics, hosted by the School of Education or other departments.

-Credits gained from this programme can be put towards the MA Special Educational Needs, meaning you’ll need to take fewer modules to achieve that qualification.
+You can use the credits gained from this programme towards MA Special Educational Needs, meaning you’ll need to take fewer modules to achieve that qualification.

 You’ll take a single module in each semester, allowing you to focus on individual developmental disorders in depth.